1. General terms and conditions of the Scholarships programme

 The MRF pays fees as set out above in clause B3, as invoiced to the Scholar by their institution.
 As a clear principle, where a Scholar receives a rebate, the MRF will not refund the Scholar the amount of the rebate.

 5. Institutional transfers

 A Scholar may not change their institution of study from that indicated on their application form unless explicitly approved by the MRF.

 6. Interaction with donors

-Some Mandela Rhodes Scholarships are underwritten by specific donors.
+Specific donors underwrite some Mandela Rhodes Scholarships.
 Some donors wish to interact with Scholars and are invited to do so on the understanding that the Scholar may determine the level of interactions.
 Reasonable requests received in good time should be acceded to where possible, and should they be declined it is the responsibility of the Scholar to supply reasons on time.
 On taking up their Scholarships, Scholars will be informed of relevant details regarding their particular funder, if applicable.

 7. Failure to comply with degree requirements

 Should a Scholar fail to comply with the requirements for continued study in the course for which they are registered, financial support from the MRF will cease.